loune/web-rendering-lambda/README.md

 #### With Serverless

 You can use `serverless` to package and deploy.
-Before deploying, please change `serverless.yml` with your settings including if you want to include or exclude Chromium by changing `package:initialize` to `yarn package` or `yarn package-without-chrome`.
+Before deploying, please change `serverless.yml` with your settings including if you want to include or exclude Chromium by changing `package:initialize` to `yarn package-with-chrome` or `yarn package-without-chrome`.

 ```bash
 $ serverless deploy